Newton Heath: Notable people

 Notable people of note who were either born and raised in the town include:

 The area has produced a number of notable footballers who has distinguished careers in both the national and international game.
 Jimmy Collinson played for Newton Heath F.C.; George Lydon, Nobby Lawton, Cyril Barlow, Harold Hardman, played for Manchester United; Charlie Harrison played for the Bolton Wanderers; Ron Staniforth, who played in the 1954 World Cup in Switzerland, was born in the town and went on to play 107 games for Sheffield Wednesday.
 More recently, former Manchester United footballer Ronnie Wallwork and Blackpool F.C.
 Nathan Eccleston all came from Newton Heath.

 Long serving Coronation Street actor Michael Le Vell was born in the area and attended Briscoe Lane school.

 Artist John Houghton Hague was a principal member of The (Victorian) Manchester School of Painters in the 1870s.

 Former England and Lancashire cricket captain Mike Atherton OBE was born in the town and attended Briscoe Lane school before moving to Failsworth and going on to Manchester Grammar School.

 Television talkshow host and journalist Judy Finnigan was born in the parish and raised in the family home on Amos Avenue and also attended Briscoe Lane school.

 Sir Harold Matthew Evans, a journalist, writer and former editor of The Sunday Times, attended Brookdale Park Junior School and then St. Mary's Rd.
 Central School.

 Alfred Morris, Baron Morris of Manchester attended the now closed Brookdale Park High School, although Morris was originally from Ancoats.

+Edith Ellis (née Lees; 1861–1916) the English writer, women's rights activist and spouse of sexologist Havelock Ellis was born in Clayton Bridge, Newton in 1861.

 Buried in Philips Park cemetery is George Stringer.
 Stringer received a number of awards for valour including the Victoria Cross and the Serbian Milosh Obilich Gold Medal for Bravery, and was Mentioned in Despatches.
 Born in Newton Heath, he earned his awards at the Battle of Es Sinn during the Mesopotamian campaign of World War I.